kingsleyh/totally_lazy/README.md

-# PLEASE NOTE - This project is not being actively maintained at the moment - I am taking a break - not sure when I will return.
+# PLEASE NOTE - This project is no longer being actively maintained.
+It has now been moved to https://github.com/raymanoz/totally_lazy

 # Totally Lazy for Ruby